nqcm/synonyms-in-quran/docs/sources.md

 ## مترادفات القرآن - عبدالرحمن كيلاني {#mtfq}
 I am going to lean heavily on this book, which is an excellent (and possibly unique) book in Urdu on this topic.
 For many words just a translation of his work would suffice.
 But for other words I am going to add more content based on my personal research, InShaAllah!

+## Hens Wehr dictionary
+The *Hans Wehr Dictionary of Modern Written Arabic* is a renowned and widely-used resource for students and scholars of Arabic.
+Compiled by German Arabist Hans Wehr and first published in 1952, the dictionary is celebrated for its clarity, organization, and comprehensive coverage of Modern Standard Arabic.

+Organized by root words, the dictionary follows traditional Arabic lexicography, helping users understand word relationships and morphological patterns.
+It focuses on contemporary Arabic, including vocabulary from literature, media, and everyday language.

+Praised for its clear definitions, concise explanations, and example sentences, the *Hans Wehr Dictionary* is an invaluable tool for learners at all levels.
+The English edition, edited by J. Milton Cowan, is especially popular and considered a reliable reference in the

+study of Modern Standard Arabic.
+Hans Wehr's work remains a cornerstone in Arabic studies, making the language more accessible to non-native speakers and maintaining its relevance in the field.